raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-24-zee-hackenbush-bird.coffee.md

 ### maude works with dyadic fractions

 Maude began by making some notes about dyadic fractions.
-A dyadic fraction is a fraction where the denominator is an even power of two.[^dyadic]
+A dyadic fraction is a fraction where the denominator is an natural power of two.[^dyadic]

 [^dyadic]: [Dyadic fractions or dyadic reals](https://en.wikipedia.org/wiki/Dyadic_fraction)